Banner Banner

 The East Gate will be closed from Monday 22 February to Monday 29 March while essential exterior work is undertaken to the building and surrounding area.
 The contractors will then spend a further two to three months on interior alterations and renovation.

-RBGE Head of Visitor Services, Alan Bennell, explained: "The transformation of the former East Gate Lodge will provide a much improved facility for people visiting the Garden.
+RBGE Head of Visitor Services, Alan Bennell, explained: “The transformation of the former East Gate Lodge will provide a much improved facility for people visiting the Garden.
 I know it could inconvenience regular visitors who are accustomed to using the East Gate but I am sure they will appreciate it is necessary while we progress this.
-I would urge them to be patient and hope they can readily access the other two gates in the meantime.''
+I would urge them to be patient and hope they can readily access the other two gates in the meantime.”

-He added: "We at RBGE are very aware of the need to provide a good visitor welcome.
+He added: “We at RBGE are very aware of the need to provide a good visitor welcome.
 First impressions are very important.
-The John Hope Gateway at the West Gate is a fantastic facility and although the East Gate project is on a much smaller scale it will still greatly enhance our visitors' experience.
+The John Hope Gateway at the West Gate is a fantastic facility and although the East Gate project is on a much smaller scale it will still greatly enhance our visitors’ experience.
 There will be a new reception area for the Garden Rangers, a takeaway refreshments and snacks servery and much-needed toilets.
-There will also be an outdoor seating area with leaf-shaped canopies''.
+There will also be an outdoor seating area with leaf-shaped canopies”.

-Latest photos, © Isabelle Lomholt, added 13 Oct 2009:
+Latest photos of John Hope Gateway, © Isabelle Lomholt, added 13 Oct 2009:

 Topping-out at the Botanics